brunorosilva/netflix-activity-tracker/README.md

 # Streaming Activity Tracker

-Silly little project I made for extracting the pauses during a netflix session using a chrome extension using manifest v3.
+Silly little project I made for extracting the progress during a netflix session using a chrome extension with manifest v3.

 ## Why?
 The idea for this project came from years of using series tracking websites, and how it's a pain to constantly sync these websites with my consumption in real time.
 TBH, this project does not solve this issue just yet, but maybe in the future I might continue working on it.
 Also, I've always wanted to create chrome extensions just to learn it.